Mu-Gee/git-config_-_git-ssh-setup/README.md

 Again, you need to do this only once if you pass the `--global` option, because then Git will always use that information for anything you do on that system.
 If you want to override this with a different name or email address for specific projects, you can run the command without the `--global` option when you’re in that project.

-***Note: The email used here will be visisble on all your commits both private and public, it is therefore advicedto use the email Github provides you for making changes to a repository.
+***Note: The email used here will be visisble on all your commits both private and public, it is therefore adviced to use the email Github provides you for making changes to a repository.
 It should look something like this*** `12345678+your_github_username@users.noreply.github.com`

 ## Your default branch name